jfallmann/MONSDA/docs/source/configurator.rst

 MONSDA can run the same workflow with different settings, differentiated by conditions.
 Therefore the config-file needs workflow settings for each condition you created.
 However you will often set the same settings.
-To avoid these repetitions during config-creation the configurator offers you to set several conditions at once.
+To avoid these repetitions during config-creation the *Configurator* offers you to set several conditions at once.
 In the example shown above, you would go through two setting loops.
 All sub-conditions of both "wild-type" and "knockout" are assigned the same settings.
 To change the conditions set simultaneously, you can loop through the possible selections by pressing enter.